 Moreover, leveraging QR codes allows repurchasing on the spot, saving both you and your vendors time previously spent going through an entirely new reordering process.
 In tandem, you’ll be able to simplify your invoicing workflow while boosting B2B transaction volume.

-Once you’ve streamlined your B2B order placement workflow in Shopify, Merchant Candy can help you seamlessly automate your invoicing, payments, and reconciliation process.
+Once you’ve streamlined your B2B order placement workflow in Shopify, Streamlined can help you seamlessly automate your invoicing, payments, and reconciliation process.

 The average SMB has nearly $80k in unpaid receivables, and invoices can quickly snowball and become a collections problem.
 In similar fashion to streamlining B2B orders, merchants are often directed towards expensive engineers to create a customized invoicing solution in-house.

-Merchant Candy solves this problem head on by automating invoicing and payment workflows for brands, a process that typically requires a team of 4 to accomplish.
-While traditional reconciliation is useful, dunning and reminders through the Merchant Candy platform is even better.
+Streamlined solves this problem head on by automating invoicing and payment workflows for brands, a process that typically requires a team of 4 to accomplish.
+While traditional reconciliation is useful, dunning and reminders through the Streamlined platform is even better.